x68507/solr_indexer/README.md

  - Apache Tika JAR executible (written for v1.8)
  - Apache SOLR Server (written for v4.10)
  - PHP (used as a bundled package with XAMPP; >v5.4)
+  - Make sure that PHP.exe is set in the PATH environment variable
  - Composer (required for building Funstaff's PHP Tika's wrapper)

 #Command Line